datagrok-ai/public/help/compute/scripting/advanced-scripting/rich-function-view.md

 trigger many simultaneous runs of the model.
-We recommend using these features on fast `Javascript` and `WebAssembly` scripts to avoid repeatable spin-up of heavy server-side containers.
+We recommend using these features on fast `Javascript` and `WebAssembly` scripts to avoid repeatable running of heavy server-side code.

 :::